History of roller derby: Transcontinental Roller Derby

 In the Depression's later years, some cities hosted the Derby's "short course" engagements, simulating semi-transcontinental distances.
 Points were accumulated on behalf of three "factions", each named for a color (Black, White, or Green) and consisting of five two-person teams skating in 15-minute shifts.
 With all three factions on the track at the same time, two teams frequently banded together to rout the third.
 A more sporting variety followed, with just two teams being named after Indian tribes.
 This, too, was short-lived.
 The two-team concept survived, but teams were built around the idea of there always being a "home team" named for wherever the match was being played, even though the skaters were always the same people.
 By 1939, the organization had four pairs of teams touring the country at the same time, always billed as the home team versus either New York or Chicago.
 The format of two five-person teams on the track at the same time, with a team scoring points when its members lap members of the other team, is the basic premise of roller derby to this day.

-Disaster
+Charter bus disaster

 On March 24, 1937, 21 members of a touring group of Roller Derby skaters and support personnel were killed when their chartered bus blew a tire while going 40 mph down a hill on U.S. Route 50, collided with a bridge abutment, rolled onto its side and burst into flames, trapping passengers inside.
 The accident occurred near Salem, Illinois, as the bus was en route from St. Louis to Cincinnati for another performance.
 Only a few of the 23 passengers escaped the burning wreckage, and two of them died later from their injuries, bringing the total fatalities to 19 or 20 (sources vary).
 The disaster nearly put Seltzer out of business, but replacement skaters were signed and Roller Derby survived.
 As a tribute to those killed in the disaster, the number "1" was permanently retired for all Roller Derby teams.